 When the television show premiered in 1966, no one could have guessed the phenomenon it would become.

-When the Sex Pistols and Blondie Caused Trouble at the Rock & Roll Hall of Fame
+When the Sex Pistols and Blondie Caused Trouble at the Rock Hall

-The Rock & Roll Hall of Fame's 2006 induction ceremony turned into a "very embarrassing public display."
+The 2006 induction ceremony turned into a "very embarrassing public display."